EmilieGDU/EmilieGendreau_7_06032022/backend/README.md

 Then :
 - open the *.env* file,
 - enter your MySQL connection credentials,
-- set the informations about your MySQL Super Admin account,
 - set an encryption key for the token,
 - save and close the file.